vickenty/ouroboros/README.md

 * `Ouroboros::Spec` - run-time information about Ouroboros API.

+* `Ouroboros::Library` - provides paths to C source of the wrapper library, which is bundled with the installation.

 * `libouroboros.txt` - main source file for the entire thing, lists all supported functions, their signatures, and constants.